4 Tax Cuts and Jobs Act Provisions Set to End - How Will It Affect You?

 How can you prepare now for the ending provisions of the Tax Cuts and Jobs Act?

-These areas are only a sample of the provisions set to end in 2025; you can see a comprehensive list here.
 One of the ways you can prepare now is to begin tax projections, which allows us to run “what if” scenarios and plan for the future – including the tax implications of the TCJA ending.

 Although the information has been gathered from sources believed to be reliable, it cannot be guaranteed.
 Federal tax laws are complex and subject to change.
 This information is not intended to be a substitute for specific individualized tax or legal advice.
 Neither Royal Alliance Associates, Inc nor its representatives provide tax or legal advice.
 As with all matters of a tax or legal nature, you should consult with your tax or legal counsel for advice.